racerxr650r/avrOS/README.md

 CLI and Logger functions.
 But, the release version of the same application may not include either of these functions.

+## Organization and Building

+avrOS is organized into 5 directories counting the root directory; ./sys, ./drv, ./srv, and ./app/avrOS_example.
+The root directory contains the avrOS.h header file.
+The ./sys directory contains the source files that implement system initialization, the finite state machine manager, and the OS bjects (flags and queues).
+The ./drv directory contains the device drivers.
+The ./srv contains the system services such as the CLI manager and Logging.
+And, the ./app/avrOS_example directory contains the makefile, avrOSConfig.h, main.c, and avrOS.x files.
+The avrOSConfig.h file selects the components to be included in the build.
+The avrOS.x file is a linker script.
+The main.c file contains the main() entry point and the user application state machine and system objects.

+An application is built from the ./app/<app name> directory.

 ## Development Environment

 avrOS is developed on a Linux workstation using the avr-gcc compiler, gnu make,